210119-java-enterprise/EOD_p1/README.md

 ## Emissary of Dissimulation (EOD)

-EOD is a very bare bones ORM that asbtracts basic SQL CRUD methods from your java program.
-Only works with the postgresql driver currently
+EOD is a small ORM using annotations that asbtracts basic SQL CRUD methods from your java program.
+The CRUD methods that are implemented within the ORM are insert statements with serial and non serial primary keys, delete statements, update statements and two forms of select statements: a select all from the table within the database and a select certain columns from the table.
+Below is how you setup and use the ORM.
+EOD also implements a small amount of connection pooling for multi-threaded applications.

 # Setup